stlgithub/dataportfolio/SQL/SQL_1/README.md

 - **Database Technologies:** The demand for skills in traditional and NoSQL databases (Oracle, SQL Server, NoSQL) with average salaries ranging from $97 786 to $104 534, reflects the enduring need for data storage, retrieval, and management expertise.

 # What I Learned
-Throughout this adventure, I've turbocharged my SQL toolkit with some serious firepower:
+Throughout this project, I've gotten a great opportunity to improve my skills with SQL and as a data analyst in general:
-- **Complex Query Crafting:** Mastered the art of advanced SQL, merging tables like a pro and wielding WITH clauses for ninja-level temp table manuevers.
+- **Complex Query Crafting:** Plenty of practice with advanced SQL, merging tables like a pro and wielding WITH clauses to create temp tables.
-- **Data Aggregation:** Got cozy with GROUP BY and turned aggregate functions like COUNT() and AVG() into my data-summarizing sidekicks.
+- **Data Aggregation:** Got familiar with GROUP BY and added aggregate functions like COUNT() and AVG() into my data-summarizing arsenal.
-- **Analytical Wizardry:** Leveled up my real-world puzzle-solvng skills, turning questions into actionable, insightful SQL queries.
+- **Analytical Wizardry:** Imrpoved up my real-world puzzle-solvng skills, turning questions into actionable, insightful SQL queries.

 # Conclusions
 ### Insights